LDMX-Software/ldmx-software.github.io/src/using/sim/configuring.md

 ```

 Several of these generators can be used at once, although not all combinations have been tested.
+All of these generators have a `beam_spot_smear` parameter that defines how to smear the primary vertex it generates in each of the Cartesian directions (x,y,z).

 A more detailed description of the parameters you can pass the various generators are listed below.
 All of the python code below requires the `LDMX.SimCore.generators` module to be imported:
 ```python